Marion Kalter. Deep Time

 Deep Time is a search for the traces of Kalter’s childhood.
 Exhibited here are historical photographs and images of objects that she liberated from suitcases and documented after the death of her parents.
 Kalter’s sensitively staged photographs allow the different chronologies of these images to bring her complex family history vividly to life.
 Her unconditional way of experimenting with coincidence has enabled her to create a dense fabric of images over the years.
 It ends here with a series from 2017: a journey on the Trans-Siberian Railway.

-Hartmann Books of Stuttgart has brought out a publication in German and English to accompany this exhibition.
+Hartmann Books of Stuttgart brought out a publication in German and English to accompany this exhibition, which can be purchased at our online-shop.